-- CGa is quite advanced but remains under development according to How complete is the CGa? new translations of mathematical texts.
+- CGa is quite advanced but remains under development according to new translations of mathematical texts.
 Are the current CGa categories sufficient? - The metatheory of WTT has been established in (Kamareddine and Nederepelt 2004).
 That of CGa remains to be established.
 However, since CGa is quite similar to WTT, its metatheory might be similar to that of WTT. - The type checker for CGa works well and gives some useful error messages.
 Error messages should be improved.